 9. Pay attention to the background

 Check the environment and in particular your background.
 Pay close attention to what is directly behind your head.
-This will prevent you from any amazing visual effects.
+This will prevent you from having any amazing visual effects.
 Thanks to some office plants, some people on TV have looked like they have deer antlers or something alien growing out of your head.

 10. Name and job title

 Clarify in advance which job title will be displayed under your hopefully correctly spelled name.
 I was once involved in an experiment as a business coach and later a little surprised that I was announced by the moderator Ulrich Meyer as an experienced couple therapist.
 That was differently agreed upon.
 Today I have such details given to me in writing beforehand.
 Persnickety?
 Better be safe than sorry!

 11. The overall impression counts